[Ride v5] dApp-to-App Invocation

 dApp-to-dApp invocation is processed as follows:

-- The callable function 1 invokes the callable function 2 via a strict variable initialized by the Invoke function.
+- The callable function 1 invokes the callable function 2 via a strict variable initialized by the invoke or reentrantInvoke function.

 - The callable function 2 is executed; the script actions and return value are calculated.

 - The return value is assigned to the strict variable.
-The subsequent operations of callable function 1 are executed, taking into account script actions of callable function 2 (as if the actions are applied to the blockchain state).
+The subsequent operations of callable function 1 are executed, taking into account script actions of callable function 2 (as if the actions were applied to the blockchain state).

 - Finally, the script actions of callable functions 2 and 1 are applied to the blockchain state.